Environment: Journeys through a Changing World

 Media Trust for Learning Zone Six x 30 minutes.

-Educational series about the management of voluntary groups and charities in the U.K. Each of the six episodes looks at real organisations and how they deal with issues such as partnerships, conflict resolution, use of I.T., fundraising, and managing volunteers.
+Series of training films about the management of voluntary groups and charities in the U.K. Each of the six episodes looks at a real organisation and how they deal with issues such as partnerships, conflict resolution, use of I.T., fundraising, and managing volunteers.
+Presented by Aminatta Forna.

 Resource Base for Welsh Development Agency/European Union 26 minutes.